General Scholarship Application

 SACF General Scholarship Application

-SACF offers scholarship opportunities for graduating seniors and current college students who graduated from high schools in St. Joseph County, Michigan, and are pursuing a college degree (2-year and 4-year).
-With 46 different scholarships available, applicants completing SACF's General Scholarship Application will be automatically reviewed for every scholarship they are eligible to receive.
+SACF offers scholarship opportunities for graduating seniors and current college students who graduated from high schools in St. Joseph County, Michigan, and are pursuing a college degree (2-year and 4-year) or trade school program.
+With 46 different scholarships available, applicants completing SACF’s General Scholarship Application will be automatically reviewed for every scholarship they are eligible to receive.

 General Scholarship FAQs